 3. Do not remain stuck to the old memories and live in it.
 That’s your past after all.
 Be aware of your present.

-4. In this journey called life, not everyone is destined to travel with you till the very end.
-Cherish those who have chosen to and bless those who have moved on.
+4. In this journey called life, not everyone is destined to travel with you until the very end.
+Cherish those who have chosen to stick by you and bless those who have moved on.